 What is your water company doing to cope with the dry weather?

-Four water companies have announced hosepipe bans in the UK, as another heatwave is set to scorch the country this week.
+Four water companies have announced hosepipe bans in the UK as another heatwave scorches the country.

-Thames Water is the latest to announce that it expects to implement a temporary usage ban (TUB) in the coming weeks due to the dry weather.
+Thames Water was the latest to say it expects to implement a temporary usage ban (TUB) in the coming weeks due to the dry weather.

 Here are each water company’s current guidelines concerning hosepipe bans and water usage across the UK, alongside water leakage statistics for those based in England and Wales: